Did a Police Officer Use More Force Than the Situation Required?

 Yes.
 Excessive force during an arrest or investigative stop violates the Fourth Amendment’s protection against unreasonable seizures.
 For pretrial detainees, the Fourteenth Amendment applies.
 For convicted prisoners, the Eighth Amendment governs.
 In each case, there is a constitutional violation when officers use force that goes beyond what the legal standard permits for that context.

-In New York City, the City itself — not the individual officer — typically pays judgments and settlements.
-Under state indemnification law, NYC is required to defend and pay for its officers in most circumstances.
-This means that even when officers face no personal financial consequence, the City can still be held liable.
-NYC paid a record $1.94 billion in total settlements in FY 2024, with NYPD excessive force claims representing a significant portion of that amount.
+In most jurisdictions, the government entity — not the individual officer — typically pays judgments and settlements through indemnification.
+This means that even when officers face no personal financial consequence, the municipality can still be held liable.
+In New York City specifically, the City paid a record $1.94 billion in total settlements in FY 2024, with NYPD excessive force claims representing a significant portion of that amount.
+The structure varies by state and jurisdiction, but the principle of government indemnification is common across the country.

-For federal civil rights claims under § 1983, the statute of limitations is three years from the date of the incident.
-But for state-law claims against New York City, you must file a Notice of Claim within just 90 days of the incident — and the lawsuit must be started within one year and ninety days.
-The 90-day deadline is strict.
-Missing it can bar your state-law claims permanently, which is why speaking with an attorney quickly is so important.
+For federal civil rights claims under § 1983, the statute of limitations is typically three years from the date of the incident in most states, but it varies — confirm your state’s deadline immediately.
+State-law claims against government entities often carry shorter timeframes and may require a Notice of Claim before suit can be filed.
+In New York, for example, the Notice of Claim must be filed within 90 days of the incident, and the lawsuit must begin within one year and ninety days.
+Missing these deadlines can permanently bar your state-law claims.
+Federal § 1983 claims require no Notice of Claim, which is why speaking with an attorney quickly is critical.

-Signs that force may have been excessive include: injuries that go beyond what the situation could justify; use of force against someone who was already restrained, compliant, or surrendering; deployment of weapons in situations where verbal commands would have sufficed; force used during a mental health crisis; and significant disparity between what the person was alleged to have done and how dramatically they were injured.
+Signs that force may have been excessive include: injuries that go beyond what the situation could justify; use of force against someone who was already restrained, compliant, or surrendering; deployment of weapons in situations where verbal commands would have sufficed; force used during a mental health crisis; and significant disparity between what the person was alleged to have done and how severely officers responded.
 Document your injuries with photos, seek medical attention, and speak with an attorney promptly.

 A lack of resistance significantly limits the force police can legally use.
 The Supreme Court’s Graham test requires courts to assess, among other things, whether someone was actively resisting or attempting to flee.
 If you were not resisting, those facts work in your favor.
 Officers who continue to apply force after a person has stopped resisting — or who use force against someone who never resisted — are on legally precarious ground.
 Whether the specific use of force was excessive still depends on the full circumstances, which is why speaking with an attorney is important.